 - Wi-Fi-based Location Tracking and Analytics – With the previous randomized MAC for Probe frames, it was already difficult to use Wi-Fi based Locationing for passive location analytics.
 Now with new randomized MAC addresses implementations it might be even harder to track a device just relying on Wi-Fi alone.
 This is yet another reason for BLE based user engagement via a mobile app.

 How can enterprises react to this change?
 Should they?

 Overall, for any enterprise managed mobile device park (iOS, Android) it is possible to disable Private MAC Address functionality for a given SSID, for example by using an existing MDM solution.
-Also a new change in iOS 14 or Android 11 does not automatically mean that the whole device fleet would suddenly change their behavior overnight after users upgrade their devices – for any existing SSID or Network profile the “real” hardware MAC addresses will be used as before.
+Also, in Android 10/11 for any existing SSID or Network profile the “real” hardware MAC addresses will be used as before.
 Only new Network profiles will have randomized MAC turned on by default.
 In iOS 14, randomization is turned on for existing SSIDs upon upgrade.

 Ok, now it sounds like it will not really have any dramatic effect, so why the blog post?

 The fact that this time we got away with randomized MACs on a per-SSID basis without daily or even per-session randomization, does not mean that it will not happen in the future.
 As our prior testing showed earlier beta versions of both Android 11 and iOS 14 did randomize MAC address in a much more aggressive manner (up to a point of randomizing it on a per-session basis).
 These early betas showed a potential glimpse into the future, which is to randomize the MAC as often as currently possible.
 Most likely we are not too far away where device manufacturers would choose to randomize MAC addresses on a daily basis by default.
 Which would mean that all the items outlined above will matter even more.

 Is there anything good out of this change?